Best for unsecured credit-building

 It can be tough figuring out where to start on a credit-building journey, especially for people with limited credit history.
 If you’re not a student, but ready for an unsecured card, the Petal 1 is a low-cost, low-risk option.

 Recommended Credit Score

-If you’re brand-new to the world of credit scores but secured credit cards carry too many upfront costs, the Petal 1 “No Annual Fee” Visa Credit Card (issued by WebBank) can help remove barriers.
-Instead of just looking at your credit score, the Petal 1 Card evaluates other financial indicators like your income and bill payment behavior.
-With the Petal 1 card, you can earn a credit limit increase in as little as six months (terms and conditions apply), similar to the Capital One QuicksilverOne card’s six-month automatic account review (which is the shortest starting period on the market), providing an excellent kickstart to your credit-building journey.
+If you’re brand-new to the world of credit scores but secured credit cards carry too many upfront costs, the Petal 1 “No Annual Fee” Visa Credit Card can help.
+Instead of just looking at your credit score, the Petal 1 Card evaluates other financial factors like your income and bill payment behavior.
+With the Petal 1 card, you can earn a credit limit increase in as little as six months.

 The Petal 1 Card’s easy-to-use experience makes it a solid unsecured alternative until you build your credit to the next level.
+It’s even available to international students, since you can use an International Taxpayer Identification Number (ITIN) instead of a Social Security number to apply.
 Still, you may be able to find more consistent rewards and better benefits with other starter cards — even with limited credit history — if you’re willing to settle for certain secured cards or if you qualify for a student card.

 Outside of student cards, the Petal 1 card could be the next-best, low-cost, unsecured option if your financial history can’t bump you up to the Petal® 2 “Cash Back, No Fees” Visa® Credit Card.

-- Poses higher APR and has late payment fees unlike its successor card
+This card poses a high APR and has late payment fees, unlike its successor card, the Petal 2.